Stratus3D/programming_erlang_exercises/chapter_4/README.md

 Solution in the `exercise_3` directory.

 ##4.
-Implement any of the functions from Python's datetime module that are not in Erlang's erlang module.
+Implement any of the functions from Python's datetime class that are not in Erlang's erlang module.

 Solution in the `exercise_4` directory.